mherrmann/fbs-tutorial/README.md

 above is executed.
 After that, the value is cached and returned without executing the code again.

-This makes `@cached_property` very useful for instantiating and connecting the Python objects that make up your application.
+`@cached_property` is extremely useful for instantiating and connecting the Python objects that make up your application.
 For each component, define a `@cached_property`.
 If it requires other objects, simply access them as properties, like `self.image` above.
-The fact that all parts of your application live in one place (the application context) makes it extremely easy to manage them and see what is needed where.
+The fact that all parts of your application live in one place (the application context) makes it extremely easy to manage them and see what is used where.

 To see the new example in action, change the line